usnistgov/800-63-3/sp800-63c/sec4_federation.md

 IdPs SHALL require appropriate [runtime decisions](#runtime-decisions) to be made by an authorized party, such as the subscriber, before releasing user information.
 An IdP accepting dynamically registered RPs MAY limit the types of attributes and other information made available to such RPs.
 An RP capable of dynamically registering MAY limit which IdPs it is willing to accept identity information from.

 Frequently, parties in a dynamic registration model do not know each other ahead of time.
 Where possible, this SHOULD be augmented by *software statements*, which allow federated parties to cryptographically verify some attributes of the parties involved in dynamic registration.
-Software statements are lists of attributes describing the RP software, cryptographically signed by an authority (either the IdP itself, a federation authority as in [section 4.1.3](#authorities), or another trusted party).
+Software statements are lists of attributes describing the RP software, cryptographically signed by an authority (either the IdP itself, a federation authority as in [Section 4.1.3](#authorities), or another trusted party).
 This cryptographically verifiable statement allows the connection to be established or elevated between the federating parties without relying solely on self-asserted attributes.
-(See [[RFC 7591]](#RFC7591) section 2.3 for more information on one protocol's implementation of software statements.)
+(See [[RFC 7591]](#RFC7591) Section 2.3 for more information on one protocol's implementation of software statements.)

 #### <a name="authorities"></a> 4.1.3.
 Federation Authorities